 About the artist

-Born in London, England, Graceland studied Fine Art and History of Art at Hampstead Fine Arts, London gaining a Bachelor's degree in 3D Digital Design and Animation which influences the technical side of her artwork.
+Born in London, England, Graceland studied Fine Art and History of Art at Hampstead Fine Arts, London gaining a Bachelor's degree at Greenwich University in 3D Digital Design and Animation which influences the technical side of her artwork.

 Graceland is best known for brave, bold use of colour in her vibrant illustrations and paintings which depict the darker side of human nature and consumption.
 Her art visualizes self obsession and displays self questioning quotes.